alicemunsal/dohex/DoHex2.md

 ## Project Structure

-Software Architecture is the blueprint of the software system.
-It is about making fundamental choices that are hard to change.
-Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.

-Software structure is very important for various reasons:
 Well organized and consistent project structure reduces developer cognitive load and development time, increases readability and maintainability.
 Also it reflects your architectural decisions and designs.
+Thus it can help you to reduce the model-code gap[^5]

 Also it reflects software architecture well.
 - maintainability